yaquire/IOTproject/README.md

 #### Code Inside Tracker
 - [ ] Create the first files
 - [ ] Create the parts that allow for data to be taken in from the Thingspeak channel
+- [ ] Create the input for the Ultrasound
 - [ ] Create the formulas & code for the insight
 - [ ] Code the output in the form of Charts & Graphs